TomerDvir123/OOP_ex3/README.md

 # OOP3 readme
-Over the last few weeks we have created a project that deals with Graph algorithms.
-Now, I will briefly elaborate and write key content of the projWelcome to the OPP3 project wiki of Tomer, Michael and Avi!
+Welcome to the OPP3 project wiki of Tomer, Michael and Avi!
 We are students at Ariel University.
 Over the last few weeks we have created a project that deals with Graph algorithms.
 In the project, we created a game that has several fruits that are eaten by robots(In the shortest route).
 There are two options of computer game - manual or automatic.

 # Main classes: